gte959f/mac-dev-setup/README.md

 Installing these is straightforward but keeping them updated and interoperating is a pain.
 Here's some common issues, rituals, and errors:

+### Android Studio & Tools
-Pull down Android Studio NOT Android Developer Tools (now abandoned by Google): http://developer.android.com/sdk/index.html The SDK will be automagically installed in some directory (on OSX) like /Users/<you>/Library/Android/sdk.
-You will need to add the platform-tools and tools subdirectories to your PATH for the command line tools like cordova/ionic to work
+Pull down Android Studio NOT [Android Developer Tools (now abandoned by Google)](http://developer.android.com/sdk/index.html) The SDK will be automagically installed in some directory (on OSX) like /Users/<you>/Library/Android/sdk.
+You will need to add the $ANDROID_TOOLS_HOME/platform-tools and $ANDROID_TOOLS_HOME/tools subdirectories to your PATH for the command line tools like cordova and ionic to work

 For ionic emulate to work with ios you'll need to also install ios-sim: npm install -g ios-sim